HypeTheDev/HypeTheDev/README.md

 - 👀 I’m interested in Crypto, Daap creation, NFT projects
 - 🌱 I’m currently learning Blockchain related programming
 - 💞️ I’m looking to collaborate on anything that will help me learn!
-- 📫 How to reach me Email - joshhypebeats@gmail.com
+- 📫 How to reach me Email - therealjoshhype@proton.me